 Applicants who have not received a bachelor's degree from an English-speaking country must demonstrate English language proficiency to be eligible for admission (Complete list of countries recognized as English-speaking).
 The following are accepted as proof of English proficiency:

-Applicants must arrange to have official score reports sent directly from the testing agency to the Graduate School of Management and Technology.
-The TOEFL score recovery code for UMGC is 5804.
-All scores (TOEFL, IELTS and EIKEN) must be no more than two years old.
+Please arrange to have official score reports sent directly from the testing agency to Student Academic Records.
+All scores (TOEFL, IELTS, EIKEN and Duolingo) must be no more than two years old.

 Students may be admitted to only one institution in the University System of Maryland at any one time.
 Students may be admitted as either graduates or undergraduates, but may not hold both classifications simultaneously.